-- 7. In certain cases, an issuer seeking a revocation order may consider that the length of time that has elapsed since the date of the CTO makes the preparation and filing of all outstanding disclosure impractical, or of limited use to investors.
-This may particularly apply to disclosure for periods that ended more than 3 years before the date of the application, or periods prior to a significant change in the issuer's business.
+7. In certain cases, an issuer seeking a revocation order may consider that the length of time that has elapsed since the date of the CTO makes the preparation and filing of all outstanding disclosure impractical or of limited use to investors.
+This may particularly apply to disclosure for periods that ended more than 3 years before the date of the application for a non-venture issuer or more than 2 years before the date of the application for a venture issuer, or for periods prior to a significant change in the issuer's business.
 An issuer seeking a revocation order in these circumstances should make detailed submissions explaining its position.
-In appropriate cases, we will consider whether the filing of certain outstanding disclosure may be unnecessary as a pre-condition of a full revocation order.
-The factors we may consider include one or more of the following: - (a) the age of information to be contained in the continuous disclosure filing: information from older periods may be less relevant than information from more recent periods; - (b) whether there is access to records of the issuer: lack of access to records may hinder compliance with some filing requirements; - (c) whether the issuer conducted activity during the period: if an issuer was inactive or changed its business at any time while it was cease-traded, disclosure of information from or prior to this time may be less relevant; - (d) the length of time the CTO has been in effect; - (e) whether the historical disclosure relates to significant transactions or litigation.
+In appropriate cases, we will consider whether the filing of certain outstanding disclosure may be unnecessary as a condition of a full revocation order.
+The factors that we may consider include one or more of the following:

+- (a) the age of information to be contained in the continuous disclosure filing: information from older periods may be less relevant than information from more recent periods; - (b) whether there is access to records of the issuer: lack of access to records may hinder compliance with some filing requirements; - (c) whether the issuer conducted activity during the period: if an issuer was inactive or changed its business at any time while it was cease-traded, disclosure of information from or prior to this time may be less relevant; - (d) the length of time the CTO has been in effect; - (e) whether the historical disclosure relates to significant transactions or litigation.

-We generally consider that disclosure for periods within the most recent 3 financial years of the issuer provides useful information for investors.
-We generally do not consider the time and cost required to prepare disclosure to be a compelling factor in our determination of the disclosure to be provided in connection with an application to revoke a CTO.
+We generally consider that disclosure for periods within the most recent 3 financial years for a non-venture issuer, or the most recent 2 financial years for a venture issuer, provides useful information for investors.
+We generally do not consider the time and cost required to prepare disclosure to be a compelling factor in the determination of the disclosure to be provided in connection with an application to revoke a CTO.